MY SITE

 Finance Strategist

-Researching the funding strategies and management of LinkedIn page
+Researching the funding strategies and management of FVI LinkedIn page

 Picture